 After then joining the Melbourne Symphony Orchestra, she traveled to Cologne to study with Igor Ozim, and on her return re-joined the Orchestra in the first violin section, where she played for ten years.
 Upon marriage to Paul, she left the Orchestra to raise a family (Adelaide, born in 81 and Dominic, born in 82).
 Margaret continued to play chamber music with the Rantos Collegium and the Melbourne Philharmonia, free-lance work, Opera and Ballet as well as teaching.
 Like Paul, Margaret has enjoyed playing in the Australian Philharmonic Orchestra in its entertaining and polished concerts.

-She has worked and toured with artists as diverse as Stevie Wonder, Kiri Te Kanawa, Barry White, Led Zeppelin, Electric Light Orchestra, Shirley Bassey, Joan Sutherland, Alice Cooper, Gene Pitney, Wayne Newton, Dionne Warwick and many others.
-Margaret continues to teach and play, particularly in Trio Grande format and its offshoot, The Excelsior Trio, playing baroque and Classical repertoire.
-She is a gifted teacher with beginners or advanced players, for leisure, pleasure or academic advancement.
+She worked and toured with artists as diverse as Stevie Wonder, Kiri Te Kanawa, Barry White, Led Zeppelin, Electric Light Orchestra, Shirley Bassey, Joan Sutherland, Alice Cooper, Gene Pitney, Wayne Newton, Dionne Warwick and many others.
+Margaret continuesd to teach and play, particularly in The Elastic Band (CD Classic Elastic) and Trio Grande (CD Hush Collection Vol. 1).